Access

 6

-Select "ActiveBarcode" here and click OK.
+Select ActiveBarcode and click OK.
 Now the barcode object will be placed in your report.
 This will be a standard barcode of EAN-128 type.
 This is the default type.

 7

-Now you can modify this barcode.
-You can change the type, text, colors etc. For this click inside the barcode with the right mouse button.
-A pop up menu will open.
+You can now modify this barcode.
+You can change the type, text, colors, etc. To do so, right-click inside the barcode.
+A pop-up menu will open:

 8